-Climate change is now firmly on the global agenda: While the UN Sustainable Development Goals call for urgent action to combat climate change the world committed under the 2015 Paris Agreement to undertake ambitious efforts to combat climate change and adapt to its effects, with enhanced support to assist developing countries to do so.
+Climate change is now firmly on the global agenda.
+While the UN Sustainable Development Goals call for urgent action to combat climate change, the world committed under the 2015 Paris Agreement to undertake ambitious efforts to combat climate change and adapt to its effects, with enhanced support to assist developing countries to do so.
 The Paris Agreement’s central aim is to limit the rise in global temperatures to well below 2 degrees Celsius above pre-industrial levels, and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
 Additionally, the agreement aims to strengthen the ability of countries to deal with the impacts of climate change.

 To achieve these goals climate-smart infrastructure solutions must be developed and implemented.
-As public finance is limited, private investment and expertise, including infrastructure finance through PPP models will play an essential role.
+As public finance is limited, private investment and expertise, including infrastructure finance through PPP models, will play an essential role.
 This means that national policies and programs must be put in place that integrate climate change considerations and remove barriers to and facilitate large-scale private investment in climate-smart mitigation and adaptation infrastructure, including PPP legislation and policies.

-With the commitment of countries to National Determined Contributions (NDCs) under the Paris Agreement one essential element for the creation of a robust climate-smart PPP enabling environment is the alignment of PPP legislation and policies with NDCs as well as with all other climate change and sector-specific policies that address investment in low-carbon and resilient infrastructure.
+With the commitment of countries to Nationally Determined Contributions (NDCs) under the Paris Agreement one essential element for the creation of a robust climate-smart PPP enabling environment is the alignment of PPP legislation and policies with NDCs as well as with all other climate change and sector-specific policies that address investment in low-carbon and resilient infrastructure.